josemrsantos/movielens/README.md

 ## Costs considerations

-Having run several times both the scripts that output to S3 and the script that starts an EMR cluster, runs the script, and then destroys the cluster, on one day I can say that I have spent $0.37.
+Having run both the scripts that output to S3 and the script that starts an EMR cluster, runs the transformation, and then destroys the cluster multiple times in one day, I can say that I have spent $0.37.

-Although I have run this transformation several times and having used EMR, ECR, ECS, Fargate and maybe a few other AWS services, I do not believe to have spent more than $3.
+Although I have executed this transformation several times and used EMR, ECR, ECS, Fargate, and possibly a few other AWS services, I do not believe I have spent more than $3.

-Using only spot instances for the EMR cluster was decisive in keeping the cost down.
-Using that approach might be (or not) a good option for production code, depending on several other design options of the data pipeline (e.g., if a transformation fails, can it be repeated?
+Using only spot instances for the EMR cluster was crucial in keeping the cost down.
+This approach might (or might not) be a good option for production code, depending on several other design considerations of the data pipeline (e.g., if a transformation fails, can it be repeated?
 Is this transformation idempotent?).

 ## Versioning